WDD 131: Dynamic Web Fundamentals

 list.append(li);

-So far, You have setup the interface and completed some basic DOM interaction.
+So far, you have set up the interface and completed some basic DOM interaction.
 The application will not work at this point.
-The next activity will teach how to respond to events, like button clicks.
-You also need to wait for the user to make an entry into the favorite chapter text field before processing.
+The next activity will teach you how to respond to events, such as button clicks.
+You also need to wait for the user to enter a chapter into the text field before processing.

-You need to consider screen readers and how they will interpret anything in the content.
-For example, the delete button just has an emoticon and may not read correctly as the button to remove a chapter.
+You need to consider screen readers and how they will interpret content.
+For example, the delete button only displays an emoticon and may not be correctly identified by screen readers as a button to remove a chapter.
 What can we do?
-One solution is to create a aria-label attribute on the button with a value like "Remove Alma 5".
+One solution is to add an aria-label attribute to the button with a value like "Close" or "Remove Alma 5".
+The aria-label attribute defines a string value that labels the element for assistive technologies.

 Submission